ameyrupji-k8s/k8s-cronjob-python-helloworld/README.md

 # k8s-cronjob-python-helloworld

 Taking the simple python hello world script further.
-This example creates a docker container containing a python hello world script thar prints "Hello World!" which gets deployed as a Cronjob to a kubernetes cluster using helm.
+This example creates a docker container containing a python hello world script thar prints "Hello World!" which gets deployed as a CronJob to a kubernetes cluster using helm.

 To learn more about CronJobs click [here](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).